 When Liability Shifting Practices Are Implemented Within a Contractual Agreement Between Parties As a Form of Risk Management There May Be Implications Affecting the Litigation Process That Are Deserving of Extra-Special Attention.

-A Helpful Guide to Understanding How a Certificate of Insurance Document May Affect Duties of Defence and Litigation Strategy
+Understanding How a Certificate of Insurance Document May Affect Duties of Defence and Litigation Strategy

 In the business world, and more specifically the task of managing liability risks within the business world, and whether such involves large business or small business, the use of contractual liability risk shifting techniques is a common way to control or reduce liability and defence burdens by passing the burden from one party within a business relationship to another party within a business relationship.